hashicorp/terraform-provider-consul/website/docs/r/acl_role.markdown

 * `name` - The name of the ACL role.
 * `description` - A free form human readable description of the role.
 * `policies` - The list of policies that should be applied to the role.
 * `service_identities` - The list of service identities that should be applied to the role.
+* `node_identities` - The list of node identities that should be applied to the role.
+* `namespace` - The namespace to create the role within.

 ## Import